npcooley/COG_to_TAX/README.md

 # SCRIPT POST C PostTraining.sh
 ```

-The actual `Manager.dag` file is present in this repo along with the
+The actual `Manager.dag` file is present in this `DAG` folder of this
-rest of the files related to running this workflow.
+repo along with the rest of the files related to running this workflow.

 ## Manager